Why should I test my zinc levels?

 People with contagious diseases, like hepatitis, are not allowed to take the Mineral Deficiency Test.

-Pregnant and breastfeeding women should only carry out the Mineral Deficiency Test under medical supervision.
+breastfeeding women should only carry out the Mineral Deficiency Test under medical supervision.
 The reference values and recommendations do not apply to them, so they should obtain recommendations on the test result from their doctor.

 The Mineral Deficiency Test is not suitable for children under the age of 18.

 The test is not intended for diagnosing diseases.
 For example, if you experience severe depression or acute pain, you should consult a doctor.